tubearchivist/docs/mkdocs/docs/installation/docker-compose.md

 Save the [docker-compose.yml](https://github.com/tubearchivist/tubearchivist/blob/master/docker-compose.yml) file from the **Tube Archivist** repository somewhere permanent on your system, keeping it named `docker-compose.yml`.
 You'll need to refer to it whenever starting this application.

+## Environment Variables

+For a comprehensive list of environment variables, see [installation/Environment Variables](/installation/env-vars/).

 ## Overview
 **Tube Archivist** is a Python application that displays and serves your video collection, built with Django.